masseeee/SalesTaxes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

+## Setup for the project in angular framework

+1. Paste `git clone https://github.com/masseeee/SalesTaxes.git` in your selected directory.
+2. After your open the project with your development environment run `npm install`.
+3. Now follow the specific steps below.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.